ale1259/Nessus-Essentials/README.md

 <img src="https://i.imgur.com/4h7sPyu.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>

+-Now let's go back top our host machine, go back to Nessus and we don't neeed to change our scan anymore just click launch again.
+This will do everything again scan the common open ports, inspect the registry, the services and the file system.
+It is going to discover this old deprecated version of Firefox and we will see that reflected on the scan results

 -After the scan is finished, click on it again and now we have way more vulnerabilities discovered by Nessus I got 82 Critical, 99 High, 20 Medium, 1 Low and 173 Info.
 You can check out History tab again and compare the three scans

 <img src="https://i.imgur.com/gUriAeZ.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>